nosa999/Improving-Retinanet-in-Ship-Detection-with-Data-Augmentation/README.md

+Improving Retinanet in Ship Detection with Data Augmentation

 The main repository of this project is in https://github.com/fizyr/keras-retinanet.
-I just added the "rot.py" to "utils" directory to improve this code.

-Improving Retinanet in Ship Detection with Data Augmentation

 Developing a two-stage template matching algorithm for detecting objects and finding the angle of each object in NWPU-10 Dataset